The amplitude is the distance between the centerline and the peak or trough. x = A sin (ωt + ϕ) or x = A cos (ωt + ϕ) is the formula. 2.

 The relation between the amplitude and the frequency of the wave is such that it is inversely proportional to the frequency .
 An increase in frequency results in a decrease in amplitude.
 A decrease in frequency results in the increase in amplitude.

-Read moreWhat is amplitude and frequency Class 9?
+Read moreWhat is frequency amplitude and wavelength?

 Read more